Do not fool yourself into thinking that swimming can replace strength training with weights.

 In other words, lap after lap of the butterfly stroke will not make you much better at hoisting a heavy crate onto a high shelf or lifting a very heavy item off the floor and carrying it down the stairs.

 You live on dry land.
-You lift heavy things (children, sick dogs, garbage, crates of books, luggage, air conditioners, TVs, chairs, wet snow with a shovel) on DRY LAND.
+You lift heavy things (children, sick dogs, garbage, crates of books, luggage, air conditioners, TVs, chairs, wet snow with a shovel) on DRY LAND surrounded by air.

 There’s only one way to train for this: lifting weights.